YourRoots Logo

 Children(s): Joyce Smalley

-1926 marked the beginning of Emily "Katherine" Cooke's life in Cowpens, Spartanburg, South Carolina, to parents George Walker Cook and Zela "Salama" Wood.
-Eventually, Emily "Katherine" Cooke married Joseph Columbus "Joe" Smalley, and they welcomed Joyce Ann Smalley.
-Emily "Katherine" Cooke passed in 2005 at Wartburg, Morgan, Tennessee.
+Emily "Katherine" Cooke was born in 1926 in Cowpens, Spartanburg, South Carolina, the child of George Walker Cook and Zela "Salama" Wood.
+In 1930, Emily "Katherine" Cooke resided in Cherokee, Spartanburg, South Carolina.
+In 1940, Emily "Katherine" Cooke resided in Cherokee, Spartanburg, South Carolina, USA.
+Emily "Katherine" Cooke married Joseph Columbus "Joe" Smalley, and had children including Joyce Ann Smalley.
+Emily "Katherine" Cooke passed away in 2005 in Wartburg, Morgan, Tennessee.

 Find more search results for Emily Cooke